How to make sure your credit reports don’t include paid medical debt

 About 1 in 5 Americans had a medical bill they could not pay at the time they received the care.
 Those bills often end up in debt collections, and then show up on a person’s credit report.
 In 2021, medical debts in collection were found on 43 million credit reports.
 Medical debt, even when it is paid off, can remain on a credit report for up to seven years.
 Those negative marks on your credit report can mean that you might not be approved for a loan, or a credit card, and can even impact hiring decisions by potential employers.

 The three major credit bureaus (Equifax, Experian and TransUnion) have pledged to change how they will treat the reporting of medical debt.
-Starting July 1, 2022, the agencies say paid medical debt will no longer appear on credit reports and beginning in 2023, owed medical debt of less than $500 will not be included in credit reports either.
-(Note: this is voluntary on the part of the credit bureaus — not a governmental mandate.)
+As of July 1, 2022, the agencies said paid medical debt will no longer appear on credit reports.
+The credit bureaus also said that beginning in 2023, owed medical debt of less than $500 will not be included in credit reports either, but we have not seen any announcement that this additional policy has gone into effect yet.
+(Note: these changes are voluntary on the part of the credit bureaus — not a governmental mandate.)

 What should you do now?